 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-High affinity insulin-like growth factor-1 binding protein (IGFBP) inhibitor (Ki values are 1 - 24 nM for all six human subtypes).
+NBI 31772 is a high affinity insulin-like growth factor-1 binding protein (IGFBP) inhibitor (Ki values are 1 - 24 nM for all six human subtypes).
 Displaces insulin-like growth factor-1 (IGF-1) from the IGF-1:IGFBP complex and suppresses IGF1-induced proliferation of 3T3 fibroblasts.
 Also increases cardiomyocyte proliferation in vivo.

 |Storage||Store at -20°C|